nikitafedik/nikitafedik.xyz/_tabs/about-me.md

 </style>

 Hi there!
-I’m a computational scientist and researcher with a passion and expertise for solving complex problems at the intersection of **machine learning**, **computational chemistry**, and **materials science**.
+I’m a computational researcher with a passion and expertise for solving complex problems at the intersection of **machine learning**, **computational chemistry**, and **high-performance computing**.

 As a **Staff Scientist** at **Los Alamos National Laboratory** I focus on:
-- ML interatomic potentials
+- ML models for chemistry
-- Active learning for chemical data generation
+- Active Learning for chemical data generation
-- GPU-enabled PyTorch modules for excited-state simulations
+- development of [PYSEQM2.0](https://github.com/lanl/PYSEQM): GPU-enabled PyTorch code for excited-state simulations
 - Deploying/optimizing HPC applications and consulting users
+- Running [MLCM](https://mlcm-25.github.io) conference series and various ML workshops/seminars
+- Crafting cool scientific visuzailizations for projects and publications - see examples in the [projects tab](/projects)

 I’m also fascinated by new tech, productivity/ergonomics tools and hacks and scientific visualization.
 Whether it’s assembling hardware, writing the code or testing new LLMs, I like finding smarter and smoother ways to work.